pivoshenko/catppuccin-startpage/README.md

 3. Copy the assets and configs from `pivoshenko-catppuccin-startpage` to your repository: `cp pivoshenko-catppuccin-startpage/* <YOUR REPOSITORY>`
 4. Remove `.github` directory as it contains only PR templates, issue labels etc
 5. Update [`userconfig.js`]:
-   1. Set your location for the weather widget
+   - Set your location for the weather widget
-   2. Update the number of pages and their banners
+   - Update the number of pages and their banners
-   3. Update bookmarks and quick links for the one you are using the most :3
+   - Update bookmarks and quick links for the one you are using the most :3

 > [!TIP]
 > You can find icons for your bookmarks using [`tabler-icons`]

-> [!TIP]
-> If you want to reduce the loading time of the icons, you could install the icon [font] locally and activate the option `"localIcons": true` in the config to disable the remote styles.
+> If you want to reduce the loading time of the icons, you could install the icon [font] locally and activate the option `"localIcons": true` in the config to disable the remote styles

 ### Available banners